 What was the last thing you bookmarked or saved and why?

-and I found it inspiring to see some provocations and deep thinking on new models for community-oriented ways of working.
+My colleague Grace sent me this and I found it inspiring to see some provocations and deep thinking on new models for community-oriented ways of working.
 This part of Margaret Morton’s essay particularly struck me: “We must change to survive.
 It is part of our ethos as sentient beings.
 We have a rich history of cultures and peoples who have walked boldly into and through change.
 They hold deep lessons for us today as we face a future of uncertainty, deep lessons on how we can adapt, imagine new systems, think innovatively, and evolve with shifts in power and ethics.”

 I feel anxious to harness the potential of this moment to make meaningful change and at least snap a few sections of the power structures we are trapped in.